2003 invasion of Iraq: September 11 attacks

-However, Vice President Dick Cheney and Defense Secretary Rumsfeld expressed skepticism toward's the CIA's intelligence.
-They questioned whether the CIA were competent enough to produce accurate information as the agency underestimated threats and failed to accurately predict events such as the Iranian Revolution, the Iraqi invasion of Kuwait, and the collapse of the Soviet Union.
+However, U.S. vice president Dick Cheney and Rumsfeld expressed skepticism toward's the CIA's intelligence.
+They questioned whether the CIA were competent enough to produce accurate information as the agency underestimated threats and failed to accurately predict events such as the 1979 Iranian Revolution, the 1990 Iraqi invasion of Kuwait, and the 1991 collapse of the Soviet Union.
 They instead preferred outside analysis, of which information was supplied by the Iraqi National Congress as well as unvetted pieces of intelligence.
 This information alleged that a highly secretive relationship existed between Saddam and al-Qaeda from 1992, specifically through a series of meetings reportedly involving the Iraqi Intelligence Service (IIS).
-The rationale for invading Iraq as a response to 9/11 has been widely questioned, as there was no cooperation between Saddam Hussein and al-Qaeda.
+The rationale for invading Iraq as a response to 9/11 has been widely questioned, as there was no cooperation between Saddam and al-Qaeda.

 On 20 September 2001, Bush addressed a joint session of Congress (telecast live to the world), and announced his new "war on terror".
 This announcement was accompanied by the doctrine of "pre-emptive" military action, later termed the Bush Doctrine.
 On 21 November, Bush spoke with Rumsfeld and instructed him to conduct a confidential review of OPLAN 1003, the war plan for invading Iraq.
-Rumsfeld met with General Tommy Franks, the commander of US Central Command, on 27 November to go over the plans.
-A record of the meeting includes the question "How start?", listing multiple possible justifications for a US–Iraq War.
-Some Bush advisers favored an immediate invasion of Iraq, while others advocated building an international coalition and obtaining United Nations authorization.
+Rumsfeld met with General Tommy Franks, the commander of U.S. Central Command (CENTCOM), on 27 November to go over the plans.
+A record of the meeting includes the question "How start?", listing multiple possible justifications for a U.S.–Iraq War.
+Some Bush advisers favored an immediate invasion of Iraq, while others advocated building an international coalition and obtaining UN authorization.
 Bush eventually decided to seek UN authorization, while still reserving the option of invading without it.

 General David Petraeus recalled in an interview his experience during the time before the invasion, stating that "When we were getting ready for what became the invasion of Iraq, the prevailing wisdom was that we were going to have a long, hard fight to Baghdad, and it was really going to be hard to take Baghdad.
 The road to deployment, which was a very compressed road for the 101st Airborne Division, started with a seminar on military operations in urban terrain, because that was viewed as the decisive event in the takedown of the regime in Iraq — that and finding and destroying the weapons of mass destruction."